Updated Standings For AEW Continental Classic | PWMania - Wrestling News

-Last Saturday night’s episode of AEW Collision featured three matches in the Continental Classic Tournament.
+Last night’s episode of AEW Dynamite, titled “Winter is Coming,” featured two matches in the Continental Classic Tournament.

-In the first match, “Freshly Squeezed” Orange Cassidy from The Conglomeration defeated Roderick Strong from Paragon in the Blue League.
-The second match saw CMLL World Trios Champion Máscara Dorada triumph over Claudio Castagnoli, the CMLL World Heavyweight Champion from The Death Riders, also in the Blue League.
+In the first match, Kazuchika Okada defeated Jack Perry in the Gold League.
+This loss marked Perry’s first in the tournament, bringing his record to 0-2, as he had previously replaced Darby Allin, whose win-loss record he took on.

-Finally, in the main event of the evening, “The Alpha” Konosuke Takeshita from the Don Callis Family, the IWGP World Heavyweight Champion, defeated Jon Moxley from The Death Riders, also in the Blue League.
+The second match saw Mike Bailey achieve an upset victory over Kyle Fletcher, also in the Gold League.
+Fletcher entered the match with a 2-0 record, while Bailey was 0-1.
+Bailey secured his first victory by using a rolling Prawn Hold.

 Below are the updated standings of the tournament: